Dead butt syndrome. Sounds pretty scary, doesn’t it?

 - When driving your car, focus on using the heels of your feet, not the ball of your feet.
 This helps stimulate your gluteus maximus (in other words, your glutes).

 - Exercises using a foam roller and a large stability ball, and that involve your hip flexors and glutes, can also be helpful.

 - Lower-body exercises that focus on your butt (such as squats and lunges) should be a regular part of your workout routine, and the more you squeeze your glutes while performing them, the more effective the exercises will be.

-Reversing SMA (and dead butt syndrome) addresses chronic muscle pain at its root cause – the brain – and the way in which the brain senses and controls movement.
+Here’s the really cool thing though… reversing SMA (and therefore, dead butt syndrome) addresses chronic muscle pain at its root cause – the brain AND the way in which the brain senses and controls movement.

 Think you’ve got Dead Butt Syndrome – or perhaps another type of Sensory Motor Amnesia?

-Don’t worry!
-I’ve got you – and your butt covered.
+Not to worry!
+I’ve got you AND your butt covered.

 Let’s WORK TOGETHER to pinpoint the root cause and get you on the pain-free path back to better health.